Kikobeats/kikobeats.com/_posts/2018-26-05-effective-landing-page.md

 Any landing page for a digital product should solve the following goals:

 - People understand your value proposition.
-- The website transmit the message clearly.
+- The website transmits the message clearly.
-- It helps you creating new customers.
+- It helps you create new customers.

-My experience building them it's difficult to achieve it because is extremely easy lose the objectives.
+My experience building them it's difficult to achieve it because is extremely easy to lose the objectives.

 ## Content Is the Key